MDIL-SNU/TL-GeoCGNN/README.md

 Key modifications in the code include:
 - Selective freezing of `embedding` and `gated convolution` layers
 - Application of different learning rates in `embedding`, `gated convolution`, and `output block`.

+More details about each part of the model can be found in [1]

 To utilize these features:
 1. Prepare rows to be tested in `data/orthogonal_array.csv`.